Baby Lemon Impossible Pies Recipe

 7. With a cup of tea

-We’ve enjoyed these on lazy afternoons with a hot cup of Earl Grey or chamomile tea.
+We’ve also enjoyed these on lazy afternoons with a hot cup of Earl Grey or chamomile tea.
 The citrusy pies and a warm cup of tea feel like the perfect cozy pairing.

 8. Decorated for the season